Imogen-Wren-Studios/mood-bottle/README.md

 `#define UPDATES_PER_SECOND 30`<br>

 Define the number of steps each palette cycles through the hues between each LED in the strip.<br>
-We feel that 5 is a good balance between an interesting effect that doesn't feel too manic. <br>.
+We feel that 5 is a good balance between an interesting effect that doesn't feel too manic. <br>

 `#define HUE_STEPS 5`   <br>